Duckie Thot

-Nyadak Thot (born 23 October 1995) is a South Sudanese-Australian model.
-Thot became the last eliminated on the eighth cycle of Australia's Next Top Model and made her runway debut at the Yeezy S/S 17 show.
-She is best known for being a face of Fenty Beauty as well as playing the lead role in the Alice in Wonderland-inspired 2018 Pirelli Calendar.
+Nyadak "Duckie" Thot (born 23 October 1995) is an Australian model.
+Thot rose to prominence after being the last contestant eliminated on the Australia's Next Top Model season 8 and made her runway debut at the Yeezy S/S 17 show.
+She is best known for being a face of Fenty Beauty as well as playing the lead role in the Alice in Wonderland–inspired 2018 Pirelli Calendar.

 Early life

-Thot was raised in Melbourne, Australia with her family as South Sudanese refugees.
+Thot was raised in Melbourne with her family as South Sudanese refugees.
 Her mother was pregnant with her when they left the country due to war.
 She is one of seven siblings, and the first to be born in Australia.
 In Melbourne, her classmates and teachers at school weren't able to pronounce her birth name, Nyadak; this led to Thot going by the nickname "Duckie", which she prefers to go by as a model.
 She attended Maranatha Christian School and graduated in 2013.